 In the 1950s, Cedros used to be the home of defense contractor Bill Jack who built several Quonset huts that can still be seen here today.
 Today these structures are the location of retail shops you'll find while outdoor shopping in San Diego.
 The area has transformed over the past few decades to be a lively community full of culture, art, and character.
 From shoes and clothes to home décor, antiques, art, specialty gift shops, restaurants, and even a brewery and winery, Cedros Avenue has it all!
-I love Cedro’s Soles for amazing shoes and Leaping Lotus (a marketplace full of delightful artisans) for great gifts.
+I love Cedro’s Soles for amazing shoes.

 Drink and Snack Break: Lockwood Table Café